vessels-tech/4pbot-report/hugo_site/content/report/what-we-did-md.md

 Vessels embarked on its first Philippines visit in order to meet 4P beneficiaries face to face.
 At these meetings, the conversations were centered around problems with the welfare program, people’s daily experiences in relation to their finances, and their interaction and/or understanding with formal financial institutions.

+_meeting beneficaries on a payout day - these women spent their entire day in a line for 1 atm!_

 Another group of people that Vessels met with were stakeholders, in both the Filipino Government and of other social enterprises.
 The purpose of these meetings was to discuss potential partnerships, and to talk and brainstorm around the application of chatbot technology for other services.

 ## Implementation